International Students

 English Proficiency

 We’ll ask you to share your English proficiency exam scores when you apply.
 We accept TOEFL (our code is C182), IELTS, Duolingo, Cambridge English C1 Advanced and Cambridge C2 Proficiency.
 These exams show us that you’ll be ready to jump into coursework taught in English.
-We’re able to waive this requirement if you have lived in an English-speaking country for four years or if you have attended an English-speaking school for at least four years.
-Request a waiver.
+We’re able to waive this requirement if you have lived in an English-speaking country for the last four years or if you have attended an English-speaking school for at least the last four years.
+Questions on your application to Carolina will determine if you qualify for a waiver, which will be applied automatically should you qualify.